-Punjabi Kadhi Pakora is a very popular yogurt based dish of India, popular especially in Northern part of India.
+Punjabi Kadhi Pakora is a very popular yogurt-based dish of India, popular especially in the Northern part of India.
 I made this authentic Punjabi Kadhi Pakora recipe after a lot of research, settled down on renowned Indian Chef Harpal Sokhi’s recipe, made slight variations, and it got a resounding approval from my Punjabi friends.
 It is one of the easiest recipes – kind of a comfort food or soul food of Punjab.
-Kadhi is yogurt based thick gravy made with gram flour, and pakora or pakoda are deep fried fritters made out of gram flour as well.
-Kadhi Pakora is traditionally eaten with rice, but in general you can eat it with anything – rice, quinoa, roti, or any type of flat bread.
+Kadhi is yogurt-based thick gravy made with gram flour, and pakora or pakoda are deep-fried fritters made out of gram flour as well.
+Kadhi Pakora is traditionally eaten with rice, but in general, you can eat it with anything – rice, quinoa, roti, or any type of flatbread.

 I have updated this post with a new picture of the same recipe.
 A little side note – this blog earlier used to be called Cafe’ Mint, and hence you see that watermark in the older picture.